 - Sizes: 454g, 1kg, 2.5kg, 4kg

-- Feeding: Can be fed as a complete meal or used as a topper/mixer
+- Feeding: Complete meal or topper/mixer

 - Protein: 36–45% depending on recipe